Development of an uncertainty-aware equation of state for gold: Acknowledgments

 \section{Acknowledgments}

-We thank Drs.
-Suzanne Ali, John Pask, Per S\"oderlind, and Phil Sterne, for their valuable discussions.
-This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344.
+We express our gratitude to Drs.
+Suzanne Ali, Eric Herbold, John Pask, Per Söderlind, and Phil Sterne for their insightful discussions and feedback on this manuscript.
+This research was conducted under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory pursuant to Contract No. DE-AC52-07NA27344.